ROSENEATH AFTER SCHOOL CARE (RASC)

 A core group of regular children and the team of stable, committed staff provide consistency and stability in the programme.

-Let RASC do it for you!
-Simply register and enrol your child with RASC for the term and there will be plenty of buddies to play with under careful supervision.
+Simply register and enrol with RASC for the term and your child will be well cared for under careful supervision.

 RASC is a small, fun OSCAR programme for children from Roseneath School.
 It offers healthy afternoon tea, structured homework support and supervised activities or play.